Harry Steppe

 Harry Steppe (born Abraham Stepner), March 16, 1888 – November 22, 1934 was a Russian Jewish-American actor, musical comedy performer, headliner comedian, writer, librettist, director and producer, who toured North America working in Vaudeville and Burlesque.
 Steppe performed at several well-known theaters on the Columbia, Mutual and Orpheum circuits.
 Steppe was one of Bud Abbott's first partners.

 Early life

-Born in Russia to Orthodox Jewish parents, Steppe emigrated from Moscow to the United States through Ellis Island with his family in 1892.
-Steppe became a naturalized citizen of the United States in 1899.
+Born in Russia to Orthodox Jewish parents, Steppe and his family emigrated from Moscow to the U.S. through Ellis Island in 1892.
+In 1899, Steppe became a naturalized citizen of the United States.

-Steppe's father was a tailor.
-His brother Michael was a vocalist.
-One of Steppe's brothers was named Harry but it is not known if this was an inspiration for part of Steppe's stage name.
+Steppe's father was a tailor; his brother Michael was a vocalist.
+Another of Steppe's brothers was named Harry, but it is not known if this inspired part of Steppe's stage name.